 In November, I was fortunate to have my aunt and uncle visit me in Vancouver.
 Although Raincouver wasn’t too cooperative with the weather, we had one cloudy day to see all of the city’s sights.
-I thought we did pretty well, so I wanted to share our itinerary with you.
-If you only have one day, here are some of the best things to do in Vancouver.
+I thought we did pretty well, so I wanted to share our 24 hours in Vancouver itinerary with you.
+If you only have one day in Vancouver, here are some of the best things to do in Vancouver.

 Be prepared to walk off that breakfast in Stanley Park.
-It is an urban park that is actually 10% larger than Central Park in NYC, and it is almost completely surrounded by water.
-You know what this means: epic views no matter where you are.
+It’s an urban park that is actually 10% larger than Central Park in NYC.
+It’s also almost completely surrounded by water.
+You know what this means – epic views no matter where you are.
 You could honestly spend a whole day here visiting the aquarium, riding a bike along the seawall or having a picnic.
 Here is a glimpse of what I got up to on a summer’s day in Stanley Park.

-However, for a taster I recommend starting at Devonian Harbour Park, which has the prettiest leaves in fall.
-Don’t they look like they are on fire?
+However, for a taster, I recommend starting at Devonian Harbour Park, which has the prettiest leaves in fall.
 From here you can walk through the park until you reach the other side.
 This is where you can get views of the Lions Gate Bridge and North Vancouver.
-It is a good taster if you have limited exploration time.
+It’s a good taster if you have limited exploration time.

 Then you can walk along the seawall or back through the park to our next destination.
 Don’t forget to stop on the way for a photo of the Olympic Cauldron at Jack Poole Plaza.
 You can also get excellent photos of the park, the seaplanes and the snowy mountains from here (on sunny days, that is).